noisyneuron/browser_extensions/README.md

  - "Downloading Files" loading bar on some pages randomly

- - "word is an invisible link to its wikipedia page"
+ - every word is an invisible link to its wikipedia page

+ - when filling out a "password" input field, the browser speaks every key press and then upon submission, says the final password has been submitted.